 In other instances, the choice of hospital treatment by mothers was not solely due to the efficacy of such treatment, but rather reservations regarding the potency of traditional medicine, prior bad experience or failure of traditional medicine in treating child ailments.
 They further shared that traditional medicine was based on traditional beliefs, devoid of standards, measurements, and based on ‘try and error’ methods.
-As a result, such mothers preferred modern medical practices administered at hospitals or healthcare centres.
+As a result, such mothers preferred modern medical practices administered at hospitals or healthcare centers.

-Traditional Herbal Medicine As A Minor Pathway
+3.1.4 Traditional Herbal Medicine as a Minor Pathway

-However, minority of mothers who preferred traditional medicine professed that such treatment yielded positive results in terms of treating neonatal jaundice.
+Minority of mothers who preferred traditional medicine professed that such treatment yielded positive results in terms of treating neonatal jaundice.
 Although just a few of sampled mothers indicated that traditional medicine was their preferred treatment for neonatal jaundice, it is worth noting that all mothers considered their choice of intervention (hospital treatment vs traditional healers) effective for the treatment of neonatal jaundice.

-DISCUSSION
+4.1 DISCUSSION

-Beliefs and perceptions towards NNJ
+4.1.1 Beliefs and Perceptions towards NNJ

-Beliefs and perceptions encompass the personal endeavours to extract significance from one's sickness.
+Beliefs and perceptions encompass the personal endeavors to extract significance from one's sickness.
 The African understanding of illness and the causes of sickness are mostly associated with its system of beliefs.
 The concept of beliefs and perceptions encompasses the efforts of patients and healthcare providers to understand and interpret medical conditions.
 It has been deduced that they play a key function in living with disease since they can occasionally impact our health behaviour in controlling illness.
 The study's current focus is on the beliefs and perception of mothers around newborn jaundice.
-The findings of the current study suggest that the various causes of neonatal jaundice, as reported by the participants, can be categorised into two groups: myths and beliefs, and biomedical reasons.
+The findings of the current study suggest that the various causes of neonatal jaundice, as reported by the participants, can be categorized into two groups: myths and beliefs, and biomedical reasons.
 Certain moms attributed newborn jaundice to potential spiritual assaults.
 A study conducted by (Moreno & Cardemil, 2013) revealed that irrespective of social position, the majority of individuals hold a belief in the presence of a supernatural entity and frequently resort to spiritual explanations for health concerns.
 The study findings align with a study conducted by (Dharel & Bhattarai, 2017), which found that mothers' beliefs about the causes of neonatal jaundice were linked to the violation of cultural norms by consuming specific prohibited foods during and after pregnancy, as well as supernatural forces, specifically associated with perceived malevolent spirits.
 In their study, (Le et al., 2014)Le et al. (2014) found that out of the 979 moms selected, 118 were concerned that their newborns had jaundice but did not seek medical care.
 Among these mothers, 40% had non-medical views regarding the cause of jaundice or employed traditional forms of treatment.
 Nevertheless, the aforementioned conclusion of the present study lacks empirical evidence.
 Research conducted in 2014 by the Paediatric Society of Ghana concluded that jaundice is not attributed to spiritual factors (Paediatric Society of Ghana, 2014).
 This suggests that there were more variables, apart from spiritual forces or attacks, that led to neonatal jaundice.

-The biological explanation of newborn jaundice attributes it to elevated levels of bilirubin, inadequate nursing, infections, suboptimal environmental cleanliness, and the consumption of fatty foods during pregnancy.
+The biological explanation of newborn jaundice attributed it to elevated levels of bilirubin, inadequate nursing, infections, suboptimal environmental cleanliness, and the consumption of fatty foods during pregnancy.
 The aforementioned findings support the conclusions of previous investigations about the biological cause of newborn jaundice.
 Initially, (Amadu et al., 2021; Mishra & Palanivelu, 2008) ascribed newborn jaundice to abnormally elevated levels of serum bile pigment bilirubin.
 Elevated bilirubin levels in the bloodstream can be neurotoxic to newborns and lead to neurological impairments.